 If we, for example, re-raise with 2-2, we’ll only make the worst hands of our opponent’s range fold, but we’re also building a pot with a marginal hand that rarely improves.

-Watch Jaime Staples discussing his opponent's pre-flop range in the following, exclusive video.
+Watch Jaime Staples discuss his opponent’s pre-flop range in the following exclusive video.

 We started the hand with a basic evaluation of our opponent’s possible hands.
 We’ll now try to narrow down this range and play accordingly.